Need some stress-busting tools?

 The trick to making this work, and to getting the biggest benefit, is to find activities you like.
 Don’t force yourself to go to the gym if you dislike going to the gym.

 Your body and brain need rest to recover and reset after each day.
 Get a healthy amount of sleep to give yourself energy for the day – not too little and not too much, generally 7-9 hours.

 “That’s where things like a bubble bath come in.
 That is one tool in the toolbox for relieving stress,” Cheryl said.
 “Our society forges forward at all costs, but we need to take a moment to relax and assess our stress level.”

 Being active and being productive can be very positive for your emotional health, but it’s also important how you spend that time.

 “Make time to do things that bring you joy,” Cheryl said.
 “Life can’t be just about checking boxes like sleeping and eating enough.”

-Reach out to friends and family regularly and find ways to be together safely.
+Reach out to friends and family regularly.

 “Social isolation is one of the worst things for us from a mental health perspective,” Cheryl said.

 And if you need any help, there are professionals you can reach out to.